Osseo School Board reviews 2020 legislative platform

 In response, Meyer said, “State constitution does mandate that the state does provide for education across the state.
 Right now we know that we have a significant shortfall in the rate of inflation over the last ten years, and that is part of where this priority comes from.”

-After Boardmember Heather Douglass and McIntyre expressed that the mental health of students should be a top priority for the district, Boardmember Kelsey Dawson Walton suggested moving mental health resources into a priority of its own instead of keeping it under a school safety umbrella.
+After school board member Heather Douglass and McIntyre expressed mental health of students should be a top priority for the district, school board member Kelsey Dawson Walton suggested moving mental health resources into a priority of its own instead of keeping it under a school safety umbrella.

-“Mental health should be a top priority — we can’t close the achievement gap without them feeling comfortable and safe where they are,” Douglass said.
+“Mental health should be a top priority — we can’t close the achievement gap without them feeling comfortable and safe where they are,” school board member Douglass said.

 Meyer said he will take the feedback and make adjustments to the 2020 legislative platform and bring it back to the board for approval at the next regular meeting scheduled for Jan.
 28.